mikelewek/FSD_P4_ConferenceApp/README.md

 * Wishlist endpoints were created as described in Task #2 below.
 * The getConferenceSessionsByHighlights endpoint queries a conference and filters by highlights similar the the getSessionsBySpeaker and getConferenceSessionsByType endpoints above.
 ConferenceKeysToAttend was added as a repeated StringProperty to the Profile model, since multiple items can be stored for each user as a list.
 The same is true for the wishlist items.
 * The getProfileByEmail endpoint queries a user's profile by email using PROFILE_GET_REQUEST as the request message class and Conferenceform as the response class.
 * The getFeaturedSpeaker endpoint gets the featured speaker profile if it exists in memcache.
-A speakerForm model was created to return speakerKey and sessionName list properties.
+A speakerForm model was created to return sessionName and displayName properties.
-* The GetFeaturedSpeakerHandler in main.py is used to set featured speaker tasks by setting it in memcache when a new session object is created in the _createSessionObject utility function.
+* The SetFeaturedSpeakerHandler in main.py is used to set featured speaker tasks by setting it in memcache when a new session object is created in the _createSessionObject utility function.
 If there is more than one session by a speaker at a conference, a new Memcache entry that features the speaker and session names is inserted for that conference.

 #####How the User Should Interact with API to Add a Session and Get The Featured Speaker for a Conference